wery33/alx-system_engineering-devops/0x00-shell_basics/README.md

-## BASIC SHELL COMMANDS FOR BEGINNERS
+###BASIC SHELL COMMANDS FOR BEGINNERS

-1. pwd is used to prints the absolute path name of the current working directory.
+1. pwd prints the absolute path name of the current working directory

-2.
+2. ls Display the contents list of your current directory.